DrAShabut/AndroidDev/session-4.md

 ![image](https://gitlab.com/LTUcompsci/5014-further-software-dev/-/wikis/uploads/ff971689644c8b4dcbb0f7d1aeb6be01/image.png)

 An activity in Android is a single, focused thing that the user can do.
 Almost all activities interact with the user, so the Activity class takes care of creating a window for you in which you can place your UI and allow the user to start interacting with your content, however, knowing about the Android Runtime system and activity lifecycle in Android is crucial to design your code.
 So, this tutorial will give you examples of how to use the Activity class and the lifecycle methods.
-In addition, you will know how to use runtime permission in Android.
+In addition, you will know how to use runtime permissions in Android.

 **Activity Lifecycle Methods Example**
 _**Before we start with the example, advance your Android skills and learn about TAGs in Android.**_